xiaowei9836/VQE-based-Integer-Factorization/README.md

 # VQE-based Integer Factorization

-This project implements a hybrid quantum-classical algorithm using the Variational Quantum Eigensolver (VQE) to factorize composite numbers, specifically **N = 35**, using **Qiskit**.
+This project implements a hybrid quantum-classical algorithm using the Variational Quantum Eigensolver (VQE) to factorize composite numbers, using **Qiskit**.
 The notebook guides users through constructing a variational ansatz, defining a cost function, evaluating quantum measurements, and applying classical optimizers.

 ---